lenamyk/reentry_simulations_post_processing/README.md

 ## trace_graph_back_to_sources.py
 This script traces the reentrant wave back to its sources with a resolution of 10 ms. Each source (initiation site) is defined as a cluster of 1000 nodes activated before its neighbouring nodes.
 Inputs:
 * elem_infile: Mesh element file for the ventricular model.
 Format is adapted from openCARPs .elem files, but without element type speficier and element tag.
-Instead, only the vertices for each element are listed per line.

   Example:\
   917393 917441 917618 917498 \